bowema/sql/fb/ctr.md

 # CTR
 When a user is playing with an app, the app might pop up a window for user to add credit card information (event 'imp').
-If the user clicked 'yes', then a click event is created.
+If the user clicks 'yes', then a click event is created.
 You have a table with { time | user_id | app_id | event }. `event` is either 'click' or 'impression'.

 1) How would you access the quality of app?
 (Calculate the click through rate).